Residential Real Estate Contracts in Texas: The Value of Special Provisions

 by David J. Willis J.D., LL.M.

-Standard and Nonstandard Transactions
+Standard Versus Nonstandard Transactions

 Even in standard transactions, the TREC contract can be significantly enhanced.
 What if the buyer wants to make sure the seller understands and commits to full and ongoing disclosure?
 What if the seller wants to require an “as is” clause in the warranty deed delivered to the buyer at closing?
 A special provisions addendum drafted by an attorney at the contract stage before the contract is signed, is the solution.